Automattic/blocks-everywhere/readme.txt

 = 1.18.0 =
 * Add PHP access method for improved integration
+* Fix KSES for comments
+* Fix hiding of the comment textarea

 = 1.17.1 =
 * Revert fix for block inspector tabs in 1.15.0.
 Gutenberg has changed again.